o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### See the Frame Navigator

 Superluminal has **no notion of frame**, but it can take any event and display all of its occurences in a similar look as Optick Frame Navigator.
-Simply right click on the main loop event ("CryEditApp::OnIdle" for the editor) and click **"Find all occurences"**.
+Simply right click on the main loop event (`CryEditApp::OnIdle` for the editor) and click **`Find all occurences`**.
 You will see to tab at the top showing the occurences as a column chart with their ms time.
-This tab is called the ["Instance Graph"](https://www.superluminal.eu/docs/documentation.html#function_statistics_UI)
+This tab is called the [`Instance Graph`](https://www.superluminal.eu/docs/documentation.html#function_statistics_UI)

 The first few calls might be longer than usual as the capture was warming up, so you might want to **drag select on the timeline before doing the filtering** to only show the occurences in your selected range.
 Another important points is that **the column chart is ordered by performance, not by frame number** so that the most expensive frames will be shown first.